25 Things Every Financial Advisor Should Know About ETFs2015-06-24

 Fortunately, the tools for avoiding such pitfalls are both cheap and easy to use; limit orders can be tremendously powerful mechanisms for investors.

-4. Bigger Does Not Equal Better
+4. Bigger Does Not Mean Better

 Don’t assume that a hefty asset base is the only indication of the efficiency of an ETF.
 More often than not, digging beyond the most popular product in a category will uncover some hidden gems in the space [see Financials Free ETFdb Portfolio].

-It should also be noted that expense ratios do not tell the entire story when it comes to ETF expenses; there are other components that must be considered when determining the total cost of an ETF investment.
+It should also be noted that expense ratios do not tell the entire story when it comes to ETF expenses.
+There are other components that must be considered when determining the total cost of an ETF investment.

-Bid-ask spreads should also be considered when evaluating an ETF; buying at a premium or selling at a discount has the same impact on bottom line returns as a higher expense ratio [see The Total Cost Of ETF Investing].
+Bid-ask spreads should also be considered when evaluating an ETF.
+Buying at a premium or selling at a discount has the same impact on bottom-line returns as a higher expense ratio [see The Total Cost Of ETF Investing].

 6. Structure Matters

 Commodity ETPs aren’t for everyone.
 But they certainly aren’t the flawed, return-eroding vehicles that some have made them out to be.
-[Pro members can see Special Report: Finding The Right Commodity ETF; sign up for a free 7-day trial to get full access].

 8. Diversification Should Not Be An Assumption